dsh23/system_Monitor/src/Readme.txt

 the Process class in order to facilitate extended operations.
 For now as these attributes are generally dynamic I will pass them thraight through to the renderer.

+5. Much of my ideas changed over time.
+Particularly as I tried to be accurate with the results and began to debug the results of various implementations that were taking too much time.